 Since sunrooms often are transitional areas between the outside and the rest of the home, it is a good idea to select a hardwood floor with a finish that will stand up to high foot traffic volume and even some moisture.

-These are just a few of the popular flooring options for sunroom additions.
+The wrong flooring is one of the things that can hurt your home value.
+Thankfully, there are plenty of popular flooring options for sunroom additions where you can’t go wrong.
 Each homeowner will have different needs and wants from their sunroom addition, and these variables will steer their flooring choices for this new and exciting addition to their home.